autorope/donkeydocs/docs/guide/create_application.md

 3. A __CIRCUITPY__ device should appear on the computer as a USB Storage Device
 4. Copy the file downloaded in Step 1 to the __CIRCUITPY__ USB Storage Device.
 The file should be named __code.py__.
 It should be at the top level of the drive, not in any folder.
 5. Download the Adafruit logging library in a zip file from the "Code" button [here](https://github.com/adafruit/Adafruit_CircuitPython_Logging)
-6. Unzip that file and copy the *contents* of the Adafruit_CircuitPython_Logging folder (not the folder itself) into the CIRCUITPY "lib" folder like this:
+6. Unzip that file and copy the *adafruit_logging.py* file from the Adafruit_CircuitPython_Logging folder (not the folder itself) into the CIRCUITPY "lib" folder like this:

 ![folder](folder.png)